 It is said that until the 1960's the park was littered with debris from the war, including such varied items as bully beef tins, tin hats, shell cases and rifles.
 Evidence for this can be found in photographs of the great pilgrimage of August 1928, where former soldiers were pictured holding such items.

-On the first day of the Somme Offensive, an attack was made over this ground towards the German positions by 29th division.
+On the first day of the Somme Offensive, an attack was made on this ground towards the German positions by 29th division.

 The commander of the division, General Aylmer Hunter-Weston, had a mine blown beyond the so-called 'Y Ravine' (at the bottom of the park) on a curve in the German lines, at 7.20am, some ten minutes before the Somme battle actually commenced.

 Unfortunately, the early explosion of the 40,600lb ammonal mine, known as the Hawthorn Mine (and which was deliberate) served only to alert the German forces to imminent attack.

 Thus the first brigade that went in, the 87th, were immediately cut down, to be followed by the 88th.
 Every officer who went forward was either killed or wounded.
 Casualties in the 29th Division alone on 1 July amounted to 223 officers and 5,017 other ranks.